bluetailtech/BTConfig/README.md

 Install Oracle Java 1.8  (or greater)

-Install Netbeans 8.1   (older version of Netbeans, but secure.
+Install Netbeans 8.1   (older version of Netbeans.
 Not susceptable to security issues like the newer versions)

   Dowload Netbeans Installer from https://netbeans.org/downloads/old/8.1/
     Excecute Netbeans installer.